AdvaOren/JubaanTaskClient/README.md

 1. **Navigate to the backend directory**:

     ```bash
-    cd TaskManagementApi
+    cd ToDoList
     ```

 2. **Restore NuGet packages**:

     ```bash
-    dotnet restore
+    dotnet restore <.csproj>
     ```

 3. **Configure the database**:

-    - Open `appsettings.json` and configure the connection strings for MongoDB or SQL Server.
+    - Open `appsettings.json` and configure the connection strings for MongoDB.
     - Example for MongoDB:

       ```json